 Please refer to note 6(c) for information on credit risk of accounts receivable; and note 6(d) for details of other receivables.
-All of other receivables are considered to have low risk, and thus, the impairment provision recognized during the period was limited to 12 months expected losses.
-Regarding how the financial instruments are considered to have low credit risk, please refer to note 4(g).
+All of other receivables are considered to have low risk, and thus, the allowance for bad debts are measured by the expected losses of 12 months during the period.